 Stay on top of terminology

-If you’ve been to one of my live courses, you know that I talk about the importance of knowing your terminology.
+If you’ve taken one of my courses, you know that I talk about the importance of knowing your terminology.
 Now that the IBLCE Exam is postponed, it is an especially good time to focus on my handy list of lactation terms you should know, and make sure you know it cold!
 Using our flashcard app makes it easy for you to keep those terms familiar, even if you only have a few minutes to study.